Can smoking be causing you hearing loss?

 It's important to note that for those who had quit smoking, the risk of hearing loss was slightly reduced, however, researchers believed this link may be due to the adoption of a healthier lifestyle.2

-If you're interested in learning more about preserving your hearing, click here or call 1800 340 631 to book a FREE check-up with your local HEARINGLife clinic.
+If you're interested in learning more about preserving your hearing, click here or call 1800 340 631 to book a no cost* check-up with your local HEARINGLife clinic.

 1Department of Health, Tobacco key facts and figures.
 Accessed July 3, 2015.
 Available here.